MaestroFusion360/task_planning/docs/README_EN.md

 ### Usage Rights

-The program is provided under the **"Commercial License for 1 workstation"**.
+The software is distributed under the **MIT License**.
-The license grants the right to use the software on one physical or virtual workstation for commercial purposes.
-Use is permitted only to one user at a time.
-Distribution, transfer to third parties, and installation on additional devices without a separate license are prohibited.
+The user is allowed to use the software for any purpose, including commercial.
+Copying, modifying, merging, publishing, distributing, sublicensing, and selling copies of the software are permitted.

-### Restrictions
+### Conditions

-It is prohibited to:

-- Modify the program code.
-- Use the program for commercial purposes without a valid license.
-- Remove copyright information from the program.
+The copyright notice and this permission notice must be included in all copies or substantial portions of the software.

-### Warranties
+### Disclaimer

-The program is provided "as is".
-The developer is not responsible for:

-- Data loss.
-- Indirect damages.
-- Incompatibility with other software.
+The software is provided "as is", without warranty of any kind, express or implied.
+The author is not liable for any claims, damages, or other liability arising from the use of the software.

 ---